Join Here | Log In

 RELN (Reelin):

 RELN is an extracellular matrix protein found in many regions of the brain.
-It’s important in how the cerebral cortex forms and how neurons migrate during brain development.
-In the developed brain, RELN is produced by GABAergic neurons and is involved one synaptic plasticity and cognitive function.
+It is important in the development of the cerebral cortex and helps neurons migrate during brain development.
+In the developed brain, RELN is produced by GABAergic neurons and is involved in synaptic plasticity and cognitive function.
 Genetic studies link mutations and common variants in RELN to schizophrenia and autism.[ref]

 Dopamine-related genes: